Club resources

 - Old MS Teams representatives will be removed in mid/late May

-- The org’s advisor(s) and coach will also be added to Teams BUT should not be considered as either of the two representatives
+- The org’s advisor(s) and coach will also be added to Teams, but should not be considered as either of the two representatives

 - Learn more about Microsoft Teams!